sagiegurari/cargo-make/docs/_includes/content.md

     pub description: Option<String>,
     /// if true, the command/script of this task will not be invoked, dependencies however will be pub disabled: Option<bool>,
+    /// if script exit code is not 0, the command/script of this task will not be invoked, dependencies however will be pub condition_script: Option<Vec<String>>,
     /// if true, any error while executing the task will be printed but will not break the build pub force: Option<bool>,
     /// if defined, task points to another task and all other properties are ignored